“I’m just trying to inform people.”

 I can’t be the only one that

-I don’t expect to be walking down the street for someone to jump out from behind a wheelie bin screaming information at me that was previously unaware that I needed.
-And I don’t expect to be browsing photos of my sister’s recent holiday to China all of a sudden to have someone else’s “reality” up in my face.
+I don’t expect to be walking down the street and for someone to jump out from behind a wheelie bin screaming information at me that I was previously unaware that I needed.
+And I don’t expect to be browsing photos of my sister’s recent holiday to China to all of a sudden to have someone else’s “reality” up in my face.